tayvano/lazarus-bluenoroff-research/hacks-and-thefts/wsm.md

 ## Details

-Hackers were able to exploit a vulnerability in the staking contract for WallStreetMemes ($WSM), a memecoin and online casino project targeted at the "meme warriors" who frequent various financial meme communities, many of which formed around the Gamestop short squeeze.
+- Hackers were able to exploit a vulnerability in the staking contract for WallStreetMemes ($WSM), a memecoin and online casino project targeted at the "meme warriors" who frequent various financial meme communities, many of which formed around the Gamestop short squeeze.

-The attackers were able to siphon 769 million $WSM from the contract, which was notionally worth around $7 million.
+- The attackers were able to siphon 769 million $WSM from the contract, which was notionally worth around $7 million.
 However, the token lacks liquidity to support swapping hundreds of millions of tokens without depressing the price, and the token price dropped around 35% in the wake of the attack as the thief began to cash out over several days.

-Meanwhile, WSM announced that they would be issuing a new token to replace the stolen tokens, and "renew[ing] the liquidity pool"... somehow.
+- Meanwhile, WSM announced that they would be issuing a new token to replace the stolen tokens, and "renew[ing] the liquidity pool"... somehow.

-# Addresses
+# Onchain

 - 0xc7064675f01615dd7d3773ce02f937cecf806980  Wall Street Memes - Victim (Compromised)
 - 0xb528b27361750962b42a76aed88f8f805221ab4a  Wall Street Memes - Primary Theft, CHN Input